-Dr. Glenn, Dr. Cohen and our orthodontic team want to work with you to create a treatment plan that works best for your life and your needs.
-We are pleased to offer a variety of options for patients in need of braces, if you are interested in discussing your options, please give us a call!
+Dr. Glenn, Dr. Cohen and our orthodontic team want to work with you and your child to create a customize treatment plan.
+We are pleased to offer a variety of options for patients in need of braces, if you are interested in discussing your options, please give us a call or fill out the contact form!

 Types of Braces